 I was on a comittee reviewing all types of schools in SF.
 San Francisco Public School District is great at coming up with and offering 'altervative schools' for kids having trouble in regular high schools.
 Independence is just one of these amazing schools offering smaller class sizes and more personal attention when needed.
 Kudos to Independence High School!!

 Independence High School is a public high school in San Francisco.
 The principal of Independence High School is Jennie Chin-Low, who can be contacted at firstname.lastname@example.org.
-368 students go to Independence High School and identify as Filipino, Hispanic, and Unspecified.
+368 children attend Independence High School and identify as Filipino, Hispanic, and Unspecified.
 20% of the Independence High School students have "limited English proficiency."
 52% of the 368 students here get reduced lunch prices.
-The student to teacher ratio at Independence High School is 26:1.
+The ratio of students to teachers at Independence High School is 26:1.
 St. Ignatius College Preparatory School is one of the nearest high schools.

 |Native Hawaiian or Other Pacific Islander||1%||56447%|